 There are nine Centres of Excellence (SFF) at the University of Oslo (UiO).
 Our research groups have been given the SFF-title for a period of ten years, in tough competition with other Norwegian research groups.
-Five centres were awarded in 2017, and they will be doing research on life sciences, cancer, music and the sun.
+The centers represent all subject areas at UiO - both health sciences, science, social sciences and the humanities.